vitoraalmeida/pneuma/docs/architecture/invariants.md

 ## Persistence Concurrency Formalization

-Recorded by consolidation iteration 27: every concurrency-sensitive persistence rule with its logical check, its database protection, its conflict behavior, and the race/conflict test that proves it.
+Every concurrency-sensitive persistence rule with its logical check, its database protection, its conflict behavior, and the race/conflict test that proves it.
 The exit criterion is that no concurrent invariant relies on "the CLI is normally serial" — every rule below holds under arbitrary interleaved writers because serialization comes from the per-application kernel lock (INV-WF-007), SQLite immediate transactions, unique indexes/constraints, and compare-and-set writes, never from process discipline.

 1. **One non-terminal Deployment per Application** (INV-DB-001).
    Regra: at most one Deployment per Application is Pending/Starting/